 - Allow yourself time to get to the room so that you can check (when necessary and possible) lights, furniture arrangements, OHP, microphone (check before whether you need one!), and any other resources you are using.
 Some UTS rooms are equiped with and airphone to contact ITS - find out where it is!

 - If possible, get to the room before the students do so that you can greet them informally as they arrive and they have a chance to chat to you.
 If they are already there, enter cheerfully.

 Looking further ahead:

 - Plan to keep a reflective journal in which you note after each session what you wanted to do but didn't do, what went well and what went wrong, whether the resources you used worked well, whether and how you involved students during the session.
 (Also note what you need to do for the next session, and particularly what you promised students you would do).
 In a team teaching situation try to have a team de-briefing session to jointly evaluate tutorials or other learning sessions.
-If there is no time for a face-to-face meeting consider using email or the WEB based computer conferencing tool called UTSOnline (Blackboard)

 - Plan to get feedback from students about how sessions are going, eg. they can indicate on a card the 'best' and 'worst' features of a particular session; ask the students to give you a single question relating to the class - this will give you a good idea on areas that the students didn't quite understand; in the middle of semester or a little later they can complete a questionnaire (get in touch with the Planning and Quality unit (PQU) for evaluation forms).
 Another good way to get feedback is to get students also to use a reflective journal.
 Consider starting this with weekly reflections for say the first four weeks and then link these reflections as part of the self-analysis and de-briefing sessions for students.
 These early reflections can also be used as discourses on learning and students are usually straightforward in supplying you with feedback.